 Set realistic expectations for yourself and your family.
 It’s easy to get caught up in what you think you should be doing based on others’ experiences.
 Remember, your path is different, and that’s okay.
 Setting achievable goals can help you stay grounded and focused on what really matters.

-Every family has its own rhythm and beauty.
-Focus on the unique aspects of your family that bring you joy.
+Every family has its own rhythm.
+Focus on the aspects of your family that bring you joy.
 Create your own traditions and memories that reflect your family’s special dynamic.
 Embracing what makes your family unique can shift your focus from what others have to the wonderful life you’re building.

 Feeling jealous of other moms is totally natural, especially when raising autistic twins comes with its own set of challenges.
 By acknowledging these feelings, practicing self-compassion, and focusing on your strengths and unique journey, you can transform jealousy into acceptance and appreciation for your own path.
 Remember, you’re not alone, and your journey, with all its ups and downs, is worth celebrating.
 Keep going —you’re doing an amazing job!